Florida Hurricane Info News Weather Watch Maps Safety Tips

 An El Nino effect

 - warms the surface waters in the tropical Pacific and has far-ranging effects around the globe.
 It creates wind shear that makes it harder for storms to grow into hurricanes in the Atlantic-Caribbean basin.
+In an average year, there are 11 tropical storms, 6 hurricanes and 2 major hurricanes in the Atlantic, Caribbean and Gulf of Mexico.

 The 2011 NOAA hurricane forecast predicted 12 to 18 named storms and 6 to 10 hurricanes with 3 to 6 possible major hurricanes.
 Irene was the 1st Hurricane of the 2011 Atlantic Hurricane Season.
 There were 19 named Tropical storms and 3 Hurricanes - Irene, Katia and Rina.
 Hurricane Maria followed a similar track as Hurricane Katia.
 Both posed no threat to Florida or the U.S. East Coast.
 The predicted forecast models were accurate.
 In early August Hurricane Dora developed in the Pacific Ocean off the Mexico Coast but quickly diminished in intensity and posed no threat to the U S.